 #5 Does AQL Guarantee That My Shipment Will Have Zero Defects?

 AQL is based on the quality levels you deem most appropriate for your product.
 In essence, it is not designed to ensure zero defects.
 It is generally unreasonable to expect zero defects outside high-risk industries like aerospace or pharmaceuticals.

 However, AQL is flexible and allows you to set higher standards for your brand.
 For example, you could choose an AQL level of 1.0% for major defects instead of the standard 2.5%, making your standards more stringent.
 This type of adjustment might be appropriate for a high-end brand.
 For more information about this type of adjustment, see How to Choose the Right AQL and Inspection Levels.

-Additionally, we recommend downloading the following white paper if you want to be sure you have a firm grasp of AQL inspections.
+Additionally, we recommend downloading the following guide if you want to be sure you have a firm grasp of AQL inspections.